bji219/Terms_Summarizer/README.md

 Figure out how and to what degree the service you are signing up for is using your data!
 Get a better understanding of the price increases built into the contract you are signing!

+This project requires ruby and ruby on rails, make sure they're installed correctly on your machine before attempting!
 Anyways, enjoy.

 ### The Ruby Controller